mehran3100/clinic-management-system/README.md

 ## 🩺 Project Overview
 The **Clinic Management System** is a modular, battle-hardened microservices project forged in Java 17 and Spring Boot.
-It simulates a healthcare backend worthy of the Nine Realms, featuring robust patient record handling, secure communication, and scalable service discovery.
+It simulates a healthcare backend worthy of the Nine Realms, featuring robust patient record handling, secure communication, event-driven messaging, and scalable service discovery.

 ---